marios/tripleo_ruck_job_tool/README.md

 ## README oooci-jobs.sh

-The oooci-jobs.sh script is meant as a utility tool to query any tripleo-ci job defined upstream, in RDO jobs or internal SF.
-Jobs are queryied using local checkout of repos including [tripleo-ci](https://github.com/openstack/tripleo-ci) [rdo-jobs](https://github.com/rdo-infra/rdo-jobs) and [tripleo-ci-internal-jobs](https://code.engineering.redhat.com/gerrit/#/admin/projects/openstack/tripleo-ci-internal-jobs).
+The oooci-jobs.sh script is a utility to query any tripleo-ci job defined upstream, in RDO jobs or internal SF.
+Jobs are queried using a local checkout of all relevant repos including [tripleo-ci](https://github.com/openstack/tripleo-ci) [rdo-jobs](https://github.com/rdo-infra/rdo-jobs) and [tripleo-ci-internal-jobs](https://code.engineering.redhat.com/gerrit/#/admin/projects/openstack/tripleo-ci-internal-jobs).
+For this reason, at least during initial setup when repos are locally cloned, you will need to have RH VPN access to reach code.engineering.redhat.com.

-The information returned includes whether the job is voting, a link to the job definition and latest zuul builds, and if it is periodic, whether the job is in promotion criteria.
+The information returned includes:
+  * if the job is voting
+  * a link to the job definition
+  * a link to latest zuul builds
+  * if the job is in promotion criteria (when job name starts with 'periodic')

 Example usage: